The Privilege of Service: Isaiah 6

-God's Servants Must Have Convictions
+Introduction: God's Servants Must Have Convictions

 The Bible says that we are ambassadors of the Lord Jesus Christ.
-This makes us the highest representatives of the supreme power of the universe (II Corinthians 5:19,20).
+This makes us the highest representatives and servants of the supreme power of the universe (II Corinthians 5:19,20).
 This is an awesome responsibility and one which should humble us.
 To think that the God of creation would want to use us to be the only creatures on this earth capable of demonstrating His love and grace, is extremely overwhelming.

 It was under the long 40 year reign of king Uzziah that Judah had reached the height of its power.
 Uzziah's fame is second only to that of Solomon.
 And during this time, he built up economic resources and military strength.

-Isaiah began his ministry during a most critical point for both Isarel and Judah.
+Isaiah began his ministry during a most critical point for both Israel and Judah.
 Uzziah of Judah had died, just shortly after the death of Jeroboam II of Israel, and at the beginning of the reign of Tiglath Pilezer of Assyria.
 In just a short period of time, Israel would fall to Assyria because God judged them for their sins.
-Now the future of Judah is uncertain.
+Now the future of Judah was uncertain.
 The message of Isaiah is mostly to urge Judah not to go the way of her sister Israel in the North.

-1. God is Holy
+I. God is Holy

 In verses 1 through 6, Isaiah sees a vision of God sitting on His throne.
 In this vision, the Lord's royal robes are filling the temple.
-And Isaiah sees the Seraphim flying around the throne crying "Holy, Holy, Holy is the Lord of hosts: the whole earth is full of His glory!"
+And Isaiah sees the Seraphim flying around the throne crying: "Holy, Holy, Holy is the Lord of hosts: the whole earth is full of His glory!"

 The repeating of this attribute of God is to emphasize that God is completely and totally holy.
 God's holiness is one of the essential attributes of His nature.
 It includes absolute moral perfection.
 This doesn't mean that He's subject to some law or standard.
 Rather it means that all moral law and perfection have their eternal unchangeable basis in His own nature.

 Our God is totally separate from all that is sinful, and cannot look upon sin.
-If a person has an understanding of the holiness of God, the thing that sticks out is their own sinfulness.
+If a person has an understanding of the holiness of God, the thing that sticks out is his own sinfulness.
 Like a smudge of dirt on a totally white piece of paper, our sinfulness shows up when we are near a holy God.
-This leads us to the next conviction of God's servant.
+This brings us to the next conviction of God's servant.

-2. Sin is Filthy
+II.
+Sin is Filthy

 A servant of the Lord needs to understand the filthiness of their sin.
 Isaiah saw himself through God's eyes.
 In verse 5 his reaction was this: